intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 in the interest of time the disagreement may be resolved as the parties best see fit while the RSWG formulates a more general policy.

+## Administrative Implementation

+The exact implementation of the administrative and contractual activities described here are a responsibility of the IETF LLC.

+### Vendor Selection for the RFC Production Center

+Vendor selection is done in cooperation with the streams and under the final authority of the IETF LLC.

+The IETF LLC develops the work definition (the Statement of Work) for the RPC and manages the vendor selection process.
+The work definition is created within the IETF LLC budget and takes into account the stream managers and community input.

+The process to select and contract for an RFC Production Center and other RFC-related services, is as follows:

+*  The IETF LLC establishes the contract process, including the steps necessary to issue an RFP when necessary, the timing, and the contracting procedures.

+*  The IETF LLC establishes the Selection Committee, which will consist of the IETF LLC Executive Director and other members selected by the IETF LLC in consultation with the stream managers.
+The Committee shall select a chair from among its members.

+*  The Selection Committee selects the vendor, subject to the successful negotiation of a contract approved by the IETF LLC.
+In the event that a contract cannot be reached, the matter shall be referred to the Selection Committee for further action.

+### Budget

+The expenses discussed in this document are not new expenses.
+They have been and remain part of the IETF LLC budget.

+The RFC Series portion of the IETF LLC budget shall include funding to support the RSE/A, RFC Production Center, and the Independent Stream.

+The IETF LLC has the responsibility to approve the total RFC Editor budget (and the authority to deny it).
+All relevant parties must work within the IETF LLC budgetary process.

+# IANA Considerations

+This document defines several functions within the overall RFC Editor structure, and it places the responsibility for coordination of registry value assignments with the RFC Production Center.
+The IETF LLC will facilitate the establishment of the relationship between the RFC Production Center and IANA.

+This document does not create a new registry nor does it register any values in existing registries, and no IANA action is required.

+# Security Considerations

+The same security considerations as those in {{RFC8729}} apply.
+The processes for the publication of documents must prevent the introduction of unapproved changes.
+Since the RFC Editor maintains the index of publications, sufficient security must be in place to prevent these published documents from being changed by external parties.
+The archive of RFC documents, any source documents needed to recreate the RFC documents, and any associated original documents (such as lists of errata, tools, and, for some early items, originals that are not machine readable) need to be secured against any kind of data storage failure.

+The IETF LLC should take these security considerations into account during the implementation and enforcement of the RFC Editor component contracts.

 # Changes from Version 2 of the RFC Editor Model